daduz11/ios-facenet-id/README.md

 * [iOSFacetracker](https://github.com/anuragajwani/FaceTracker)

 ## Demo
 The bounding box is blue with the name and accuracy for people who are into the dataset, red otherwise if the accuracy is less than 0.4.
+The bounding box switching is slow due to the limited hardware available (iPad mini late 2015).

 <img src="https://github.com/daduz11/ios-facenet-id/blob/master/demo.gif" width="270" align="left">